wlsf82/protractor-helper/README.md

 ### `fillFieldWithTextAndPressEnter`

-This method fills an input field with a text as soon as such field is visible and press enter key.
+This method fills an input field with a text as soon as such field is visible and then it simulates pressing the ENTER key from the keyboard.
+This method is useful in cases such as when doing a search and pressing the ENTER key, instead of having to fill the input field and clicking the search button, for example.
 [Example](docs/EXAMPLES.md#fillFieldWithTextAndPressEnter)

 ### `uploadFileIntoInputField`